taskiq-python/taskiq/docs/framework_integrations/taskiq-with-aiohttp.md

 app = web.Application()

 # This startup event makes all the magic happen.
-# It parses current handlers and create dependency graphs for them.
+# It parses current handlers and creates dependency graphs for them.
 app.on_startup.append(aiohttp_deps.init)

 web.run_app(app)